koksha19/SelfAssessment/Skills/JavaScript.md

   - global
   - globalThis
   - window
-  - getters and setters
+  - getters and setters: 👂 heard
   - __proto__
   - prototype
-  - equality operators
+  - equality operators: 🖐️ used
-  - logical operators
+  - logical operators: 🖐️ used
-  - bitwise operators
+  - bitwise operators: 🖐️ used
-  - ternary operator
+  - ternary operator: 🖐️ used
-  - void
+  - void: 🖐️ used
   - yield
-  - await
+  - await: 👂 heard
   - template literal
   - strict mode
-  - delete
+  - delete: 👂 heard
-  - in
+  - in: 👂 heard
-  - super
+  - super: 👂 heard
-  - Symbol
+  - Symbol: 👂 heard
   - Reflect
 - Statements
-  - if
+  - if: 🖐️ used
-  - while
+  - while: 🖐️ used
-  - do..while
+  - do..while: 🖐️ used
-  - for
+  - for: 🖐️ used
-  - for..in
+  - for..in: 🖐️ used
-  - for..of
+  - for..of: 🖐️ used
   - for await
-  - throw
+  - throw: 🖐️ used
-  - break
+  - break: 🖐️ used
-  - continue
+  - continue: 🖐️ used
-  - import
+  - import: 👂 heard
-  - export
+  - export: 👂 heard
   - label
-  - try..catch
+  - try..catch: 👂 heard
-  - switch
+  - switch: 👂 heard
-  - class
+  - class: 👂 heard
-  - new Error
+  - new Error: 👂 heard
   - with
 - Functions
-  - function declaration
+  - function declaration: 🖐️ used
-  - function expression
+  - function expression: 🖐️ used
-  - return
+  - return: 🖐️ used
   - default parameters
   - functional object
 - Data structures
-  - Array
+  - Array: 🖐️ used
   - mixin
-  - extend
+  - extend: 🖐️ used
-  - typed arrays
+  - typed arrays: 👂 heard
-  - Map
+  - Map: 🖐️ used
-  - Set
+  - Set: 👂 heard
-  - undefined
+  - undefined: 🖐️ used
-  - null
+  - null: 🖐️ used
   - Proxy
   - weak collections
-  - timers
+  - timers: 👂 heard
   - EventEmitter
   - RegExp
   - Date
   - BigInt
 - Infrastructure
-  - V8
+  - V8: 👂 heard
-  - Node.js
+  - Node.js: 👂 heard
-  - npm
+  - npm: 👂 heard
-  - prettier
+  - prettier: 🎓 known
-  - MDN
+  - MDN: 👂 heard